dr-robert-li/certified-data-learnability/README.md

 ## Citation

-Please kindly cite the repository as follows if you find it is useful.
+Please cite the repository as follows if you find it useful.
 ```
-@inproceedings{
+@inproceedings{wang2025provably,
   title={Provably Unlearnable Data Examples},
   author={Wang, Derui and Xue, Minhui and Li, Bo and Camtepe, Seyit and Zhu, Liming},
   booktitle={The Network and Distributed System Security (NDSS) Symposium},